 House of Outpouring #11.
 (Fourth Step) The two priests would pour both the water and the wine into two special silver funnels which would cause these liquids to come out at the bottom of the altar of the Temple in the form of raindrops.

 House of Outpouring #12.
 (Fifth Step) After the outpouring of the water and the wine, the *Hallel was sung as the priests completed a circle around the altar of the Temple.
 The chanting especially should include Psalm 118:25:

 *Hallel (הלל) – A series of six psalms were sung.
 The number six is a symbol for the creation of man.
 We suggest you sing these six psalms; and when you meditate on them especially focus on their messianic meanings.
 Sing and meditate on Psalms 113-118.

 אָנָּא ה’ הֹושִׁיעָה נָּא אָֽנָּא ה’ הַצְלִיחָה נָּֽא׃

 Save now, I beseech you O Adonai: O Adonai, I beseech you, send now prosperity!

 In Temple times: While the chanting took place, the worshipers around the Temple would be waving their Lulavs and singing and chanting the Hallel.
-This joyful worship music would fill the air continually building the excitement that culminated in a fever pitch on the seventh day of the feast.
+This joyful worship music would fill the air – continually building the excitement that culminated in a fever pitch on the great and final seventh day of the festival.